rk3026/CptS440_AIproject/README.md

 This will create a **virtual environment** with all the necessary dependencies listed in `requirements.txt`.

 ### 3. Running the Project
 After setup, you can run the **Jupyter notebooks** or Python scripts to analyze sentiment from various datasets.
-To run the web app, run the web_app.bat or web_app.sh file.